How Much Does Artificial Insemination Cost?

 ICI involves inserting sperm high in the vagina, near the cervix (the gateway to the uterus).

-IUI, on the other hand, involves doctors placing sperm right into the uterus.
+IUI, on the other hand, involves doctors placing sperm right into the uterus, bypassing the cervix.

-The sperm is usually “washed” beforehand — a process involving the preparation of highly concentrated sperm that increases the chances of fertilization.
+The sperm is usually “washed” beforehand — a process involving the separation of sperm cells from other cells and debris, resulting in a preparation of highly concentrated sperm that increases the chances of fertilization.

 Because both options are relatively simple, low-tech procedures, artificial insemination is often less expensive than other types of fertility treatments.